-While many consumers may think that paint removal requires a chemical stripper and hours of work, there are plenty of options that are kind to the environment and your lungs as well as guaranteed to save you time.
+While many consumers may think that paint removal requires a chemical stripper and hours of work, there are plenty of options that are kind to the environment and your lungs and guaranteed to save you time.

 Of course, if you plan on repainting, use a low or no VOC paint to finish the job in the greenest way possible.

 Methylene chloride is present in many products that remove paint.
 It’s also the ingredient that causes lightheadedness, hand and eye fatigue, and chemical burns.
 There is also research that indicates it could cause cancer.
-Paint removers that do not contain methylene chloride, such as 3M Safest Stripper and BioWash, remove paint just as well without exposing yourself to toxic chemicals.
+Paint removers that do not contain methylene chloride — such as 3M Safest Stripper and RemovAll/BioWash Waste Paint Hardener — remove paint just as well without exposing yourself to toxic chemicals.

 While these products to remove paint claim to require no gloves or extensive ventilation, it is a good idea when using any paint remover to take some precautions.
 Use gloves, open a few windows, and be sure to follow the manufacturer’s advice.

 Soy gel is the product to remove paint that can replace traditional chemical strippers.
 It can easy be applied to furniture, moldings, and cabinetry and will not drip.
-Soy gel is biodegradable, but it should be noted that you should contact your local waste management company to find out how to dispose of the paint you remove safely.
+Soy gel is biodegradable, but you should contact your local waste management company to find out how to dispose of the paint that you remove safely.

 Using a product such as Citrus Strip to remove paint can also be very effective.
 Biodegradable and low emissions, citrus-based paint removers emit an orange order that many homeowners consider pleasant when compared to other chemical strippers.

-Boiling Water and Baking Soda as a Paint Remover
+#4 – Boiling Water & Baking Soda As A Paint Remover

 Using boiling water to remove paint is an old trick.
 It works because metal and paint expand at different rates when heated, causing the bond between the two materials to break.
 Although using just boiling water will work, some people swear by using a small amount of baking soda in the water, so it won’t hurt to put some in.